esciafardini/clojureforthebraveandtrue/README.md

-## DAMN DANIEL
+# DAMN DANIEL

-# A playground for me to re-visit, REPL-ify, and document concepts & exercises in `Clojure For The Brave & True` by Daniel Higginbotham
+## A playground for me to re-visit, REPL-ify, and document concepts & exercises in `Clojure For The Brave & True` by Daniel Higginbotham

-#Chapter 11
+# Chapter 11
+## Core ASYNC

 core async implements CSP \
 `communicating sequential processes`